symfony/symfony-docs/contributing/code/core_team.rst

 Core Organization
 -----------------

-Symfony Core members are divided into three groups.
+Symfony Core members are divided into four groups.
 Each member can only belong to one group at a time.
 The privileges granted to a group are automatically granted to all higher priority groups.